 At the end of the Contract period, all residents must check out in a manner consistent with applicable hall rules.
 These rules are communicated in email and posted at the Service Centers.
+Keys must be returned to a Service Center representative.
+Mailing keys or leaving them with roommates, friends or staff is not acceptable and will result in a lock change charge billed to the resident's student account.
 If the Contract is terminated prior to the expiration of its term, residents will be notified of the time frame during which they must check out.